 These categories define the core functions as well as the current and predicted environmental significance (DIPNR 2004).
-A variation of Category 3 was formally included in the Ku-ring-gai LEP (Local Centres) 2012, to identify discontinuous, poorly defined and piped channels.
-This variation is carried through in this study and is identified on the map at Appendix D Riparian Lands within the Ku-ring-gai LGA as Category 3a.
+A variation of Category 3 was formally included in KLEP (Local Centres), to identify discontinuous, poorly defined and piped channels.
+This variation is carried through in this study and is identified on the map at Appendix E as Category 3a.

-Appendix D Riparian Lands within the Ku-ring-gai LGA, identifies the Riparian Lands within the LGA.
+Appendix E identifies the Riparian Lands within the LGA.

 Each category establishes a 'Core Riparian Zone' (CRZ) with a set distance where appropriate structurally diverse vegetation of local provenance is encouraged.
-Core Riparian Zones are also required for works undertaken under the Water Management Act 2000.
-The NSW Office of Water (NOW) "Guidelines for Controlled Activities - Riparian Corridors" (NOW, 2011), provides the following definition:
+Core Riparian Zones were also required for works undertaken under the Water Management Act 2000, however this was changed in 2012.
+The NSW Office of Water (NOW) "Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on waterfront land" (NOW, 2012), have now combined the core riparian zone and riparian buffer into a single vegetated riparian zone.
+However, to provide certainty in Kuring-gai the core riparian zone has been retained and, based on the former NSW Department of Water and Energy guidelines (February 2008).

 "The core riparian zone (CRZ) is the land contained within and adjacent to the channel.
 The CRZ should be retained, or revegetated with fully structured native vegetation (including groundcovers, shrubs and trees).
-The width of the CRZ from the banks of the stream is determined by assessing the importance and riparian functionality of the watercourse, ...merits of the site and long-term land use.
-Infrastructure such as roads, drainage, stormwater structures, services, etc should not be located within a CRZ."
+The width of the CRZ from the banks of the stream is determined by assessing the importance and riparian functionality of the watercourse, merits of the site and long-term land use.
+Infrastructure such as roads, drainage, stormwater structures, services, etc. should not be located within a CRZ."

-The NOW guidelines provide recommended CRZ widths according to the stream order (Strahler 1952) of the waterway and also include provision for adjusting the recommended widths based on a merit assessment of site specific features (NOW, 2011).
+The NOW guidelines provide recommended riparian zone widths according to the stream order (Strahler 1952) of the waterway.
+In addition, the guidelines provide for adjusting the recommended widths based on a merit assessment of site specific features and the level of impact that a proposed activity will have on waterfront land (NOW, 2012).

 The riparian width categories within Council's mapping are based on classifications developed in the DIPNR's Riparian Corridor Management Study (DIPNR, 2004).
-This approach recognises that a classification based on stream order is not always relevant in Ku-ring-gai's highly modified environment (see section 2.2.1) and that a strategic mapping approach reflecting the environmental significance of waterways from a catchment perspective is important.
+This approach recognises that a classification based on stream order is not always relevant in Ku-ring-gai's highly modified environment (see section 4.1.1) and that a strategic mapping approach reflecting the environmental significance of waterways from a catchment perspective is important.